Andorra: Andorra in the Council of Europe

+For 2025, the Council of Europe's budget is €655.7 million, with Andorra contributing €368,842.

 Police Corps

 Andorra maintains a small but modern and well-equipped internal police force, with around 240 police officers supported by civilian assistants.
 The principal services supplied by the corps are uniformed community policing, criminal detection, border control, and traffic policing.
 There are also small specialist units including police dogs, mountain rescue, and a bomb disposal team.